Finn Wagle

-Finn Wagle (born 19 June 1941) is a theologian and a former bishop of Nidaros in the Church of Norway.
+Finn Wagle (19 June 1941 – 2 May 2026) was a Norwegian theologian and a bishop of Nidaros in the Church of Norway.
 He was also the Preses (Primus inter pares, “first among equals”) and thus presided over the Bishop's Conference in the Church of Norway from 2002 until 2006.

-Career
+Biography

 Wagle enrolled as a student at MF Norwegian School of Theology in 1962, and graduated in 1968 with the cand.theol. degree.
 The following year he graduated from the Practical Theological Seminary at MF.
-He also studied in 1966-1967 in Berlin with a Willy Brandt Scholarship.
+He also studied in 1966–1967 in Berlin with a Willy Brandt Scholarship.

-Wagle's first post was serving as an army chaplain (1970) before working as a vicar for the parish of Sørreisa in the Diocese of Nord-Hålogaland from 1970-1975.
+His first post was serving as an army chaplain (1970) before working as a vicar for the parish of Sørreisa in the Diocese of Nord-Hålogaland from 1970 to 1975.
 From 1975 until 1981, he worked as an assistant professor at the Practical Theological Seminary at MF Norwegian School of Theology, while at the same time working for the Association of Ministers in the Church of Norway.
-From 1981-1988 he worked as director of the institute Church Educational Center (IKO), and in 1988 he became the Dean of the Nidaros Cathedral.
+From 1981 to 1988 he worked as director of the institute Church Educational Center (IKO), and in 1988 he became the Dean of the Nidaros Cathedral.

 In 1991, Wagle became the bishop of the Diocese of Nidaros and was succeeded by Tor Singsaas upon his retirement in July 2008.
 In 2002, the Bishop's Conference of the Church of Norway elected him to be Preses, a position he held until 2006.
 He retired in 2008 for health reasons.

 On 23 June 1991, Wagle was part of the consecration ceremony at the Nidaros Cathedral for the new king, Harald V. He also led the wedding ceremony at the Nidaros Cathedral for the king's daughter Princess Märtha Louise and Ari Behn on 24 May 2002.

+Wagle died on 2 May 2026, at the age of 84.